 My spring classics are three rides that I do every spring since I came to the Netherlands.
 The rides are:

-The final ride of the spring classic The Dune and Bulb bike ride, starts in Osdorp, Amsterdam.
+The final ride of the spring classic The Dune and Bulb bike ride starts in Osdorp, Amsterdam.

-Km 0 to 6
+KM 0 to 6

 You get the ride started by riding up Baden Powellweg in Osdorp, Amsterdam.
 I will make the assumption that the street has been named after Robert Baden Powell the Scouting Movement founder.

-Hoofdweg slices through the Schiphol airport, riding down the hoofdweg you passing under the A5 highway and the Schiphol runway that are used by planes when the taxi from and to the north-west runway at Schiphol.
+Hoofdweg slices through the Schiphol airport, riding down the hoofdweg you passing under the A5 highway and the Schiphol runway that is used by planes when the taxi from and to the north-west runway at Schiphol.

 Biking down this road you will definitely experience a plane taking off or landing, no different on this sunny day.

 Hoofdweg is straight for 5 km, tills you reach the city of Hoofddorp.
-Hoofddorp was created after the draining of the Haarlemmermeer, two villages, Kruisdorp (Crossvillage) and Venneperdorp (Vennepervillage), were founded in the centre of the polder.
+Hoofddorp was created after the draining of the Haarlemmermeer, two villages, Kruisdorp (Crossvillage) and Venneperdorp (Vennepervillage), were founded in the center of the polder.

-Hoofddorp was part of the Defense line of Amsterdam.
+Hoofddorp was part of the Defense Line of Amsterdam.
 A fort was built next to the main canal, A large dike known as the Geniedijk (Engineers’ dike) connected the fort at Hoofddorp to the batteries and the casemates, and ultimately to the fort at Vijfhuizen in the west and the fort at Aalsmeer in the east.

-In 1856, the first windmill was built in the centre of Hoofddorp.
+In 1856, the first windmill was built in the center of Hoofddorp.
 It was called “De Eersteling” (The First).
 In 1977 the mill was moved to near fort Hoofddorp.
 It’s open to the public.